-The Port Light Project will trace historical connections from the Outer Banks communities of Dare, Hyde and Carteret counties to mainland port towns during the early 1900s, when boats were the primary mode of transportation.
-Research includes documenting the routes and stops of mail and freight boats, fish buy-boats, private ferries, and family sail skiffs.
-Through audio excerpts, photographs, and other information the story of boat transportation and the economic and cultural connections relations between barrier island communities and mainland ports will be interpreted.
-New interviews along with oral history collections of Cape Hatteras and Cape Lookout National Seashores, the Southern Oral History Program, and Coastal Voices will form the basis of this work.
-This project is funded by the National Park Service Maritime Heritage Grant Program.
+The Port Light Project traces historical connections from the Outer Banks communities of Dare, Hyde and Carteret counties to mainland port towns during the early 1900s, when boats were the primary mode of transportation.
+The project documents the routes and stops of mail and freight boats, fish buy-boats, private ferries, and family sail skiffs.
+Through audio excerpts, photographs, and written word, the story of boat transportation and the economic and cultural connections relations between barrier island communities and mainland ports is interpreted.
+This project was funded by the National Park Service Maritime Heritage Grant Program.

 Outer Banks Life Histories

 Outer Banks Life Histories provides public access to Outer Banks oral history interviews conducted between 1988 and 2004 for the Southern Oral History Project and the National Park Service Cape Hatteras National Seashore Ethnohistory Project.
 Interviews from Ocracoke and Hatteras were digitized, catalogued and archived in the online collections at CSWM&HC.
 This project was funded by the Outer Banks Community Foundation.